 The Padre Island seashore is another place to visit for fishers.
-This place is an excellent mix of surf fishing, boat access, and commercial operators for offshore and inshore trips.
+This place is an excellent mix of surf fishing in Rockport Texas, boat access, and commercial operators for offshore and inshore trips.
 Shore fisherman with a quality four-wheel-drive vehicle you can drive to more remote beaches.
 Bring a shovel and sand tracks with you because sometimes the sand can trap even the best cars around.

 The north part of the jetties is an artificial reef under construction.
 This place will attract you towards its variety of species, and you might catch red snapper, flounder, and drum in and surround the beach.
 South Padre is famous as the giant sea trout and redfish hunting for food in the grass flats.

 Lots of commercial guides operate in this region, and offshore fishing can be sensational here.
 Tarpon migrates around the island; sailfish are present in the open ocean environment.
 Here is where you can see blue marlin.